SuperspaceLab/ml-qc-pxrd/README.md

 # Machine Learning for Powder Diffraction of Quasicrystals

-Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal solely from multiphase powder diffraction patterns"
+Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal from multiphase powder diffraction patterns"

 ## Repository
 In this repository, we provide an implementation of MLqcdiff models.